rwsite/updatepulse-server/integration/docs/packages.md

 ___
 #### browse

 The `browse` operation retrieves package information, optionally filtered by a search keyword.
-If no corresponding package exists on the file system, or in the Remote Repository Service, the operation fails.
+If no corresponding package exists on the file system, or in the Version Control System, the operation fails.

 ```php
 $url = 'https://domain.tld/updatepulse-server-package-api/'; // Replace domain.tld with the domain where UpdatePulse Server is installed